Whether you’re an animal activist or an eco-warrior, these tasty plant-based alternatives in Singapore won’t have you missing the meat.

 This UK meat alternative brand knows what’s up when it comes to meatless products.
 Using mycoprotein to imitate the flavours of meat, the Quorn nuggets taste almost or even better than those from a certain fast-food restaurant.
 Yes, we’re fully aware they aren’t 100% vegan but we’re willing to make an exception for the taste.
 If you’re a purist at heart, there are other great options like fishless fingers, vegan fillets and sausage patties.

 Quorn, available at most supermarkets including Cold Storage and FairPrice

 We’ve covered beef and chicken, so what’s next?
 Pork, of course.
-For its debut, Karana uses sustainably sourced jackfruit (from a small Sri Lankan farm, if you must know) to create a delish pork alternative.
-We tried the plant-based pot sticker variation from Butcher Boy and we’re sold.
-Meanwhile, Open Farm Community uses the plant-based meat to recreate shredded pork and stuff it in a bread roll.
-For more Karana goodness, try variations in restaurants such as Candlenut and Morsels.
+Karana uses sustainably sourced jackfruit (from a small Sri Lankan farm, if you must know) to create a delish pork alternative.
+We tried a pot sticker variation and we’re sold.
+Get this plant-based alternative on your next grocery shopping trip and try your hand at using it to create new recipes.

 Launched by social venture group Green Monday, OmniMeat is the answer to creating meat-free versions of popular Asian dishes.
 It might look like minced pork but it’s actually made up of ingredients like rice, peas, shiitake mushrooms and soy.
 Other popular hits have to be the vegan luncheon meat and meat strips.
 Once you try the former, you’ll never look back at the real thing.